gingerhome/gingee/docs/ai-context/ai-context.md

 <a name="module_html.fromFileSync"></a>

 ### html.fromFileSync(scope, filePath) ⇒ <code>cheerio.CheerioAPI</code>
 Synchronously reads and parses an HTML file from the secure filesystem.
-This function allows you to load HTML content from a file in a synchronous manner, ensuring that the file is read securely within the GingerJS environment.
+This function allows you to load HTML content from a file in a synchronous manner, ensuring that the file is read securely within the Gingee environment.
 It uses the secure file system module to read the file content and then parses it into a Cheerio instance.
-This is particularly useful for applications that need to manipulate or query HTML files stored in the GingerJS filesystem in a synchronous context.
+This is particularly useful for applications that need to manipulate or query HTML files stored in the Gingee filesystem in a synchronous context.
 It abstracts the file reading process, providing a simple interface to work with HTML files.

 **Kind**: static method of [<code>html</code>](#module_html)
 **Returns**: <code>cheerio.CheerioAPI</code> - The Cheerio instance for querying.